How IPA can support a robust sanctions compliance programme

 Sanctions lists are an important component of a robust and effective programme, with the prime goal of influencing how an institution does business and who with.
-The latest technologies at our disposal can play a crucial part in meeting obligations and ensuring these lists are utilised in the most effective way.
+The latest technologies at our disposal can play a crucial part in meeting obligations and ensuring these lists are utilized in the most effective way.

-While, in years gone by, checks against these lists were a largely manual and time-consuming activity, the development of capabilities such as IPA, which combines fundamental process redesign with robotic process automation and machine learning to assist the knowledge worker by removing repetitive, replicable, and routine tasks, can take much of the burden away from employees and ensure a consistent approach.
+While, in years gone by, checks against these lists were a largely manual and time-consuming activity, the development of capabilities such as IPA, which combines fundamental process redesign with intelligent process automation and machine learning to assist the knowledge worker by removing repetitive, replicable, and routine tasks, can take much of the burden away from employees and ensure a consistent approach.

-sanctions – purpose explained
+Sanctions – purpose explained